-Tanzania broadcaster suspends staff over fake Trump news - BBC News
+Journalists suspended over fake Trump news

 Mr Magufuli, known as the "bulldozer" for his hands on approach to leadership, has been waging a public war on corruption which has won him some support locally and internationally.

-The article said that Mr Trump made the comments while signing an executive order excluding Tanzanians from the ban on some people entering the US.
+The article said that Mr Trump made the comments while signing an executive order excluding Tanzanians from a travel ban on African nationals "from countries where presidents are doing nothing and those [that] have declined to leave power".